Panel Discussion with Children's Authors and Illustrators

-Acclaimed authors for young people — Katherine Paterson, Rita Williams-Garcia, Jeannine Atkins, and Heather Lang — and award-winning illustrator Ekua Holmes gathered at An Unlikely Story Bookstore & Cafe in Plainville, Massachusetts on May 4, 2017 for a lively panel discussion called Celebrating Heroines in Fact and Fiction.
+Popular and award-winning authors for young people — Katherine Paterson, Rita Williams-Garcia, Jeannine Atkins, and Heather Lang — and award-winning illustrator Ekua Holmes gathered at An Unlikely Story Bookstore & Cafe (opens in a new window) in Plainville, Massachusetts on May 4, 2017 for a spirited discussion about girls and women in books for young people.

 How to Get and Keep Boys Reading

+Don’t miss this other panel discussion with children’s book creators.
 Listen in to this lively, funny panel discussion featuring award-winning authors Jon Scieszka, Gene Luen Yang, Jarrett Krosoczka, Jeff Kinney, and Jack Gantos.
+Watch video ›

 About the panelists

-Learn more about Katherine and her books on her official website and her Facebook page.
+Learn more about Katherine and her books on her official website (opens in a new window).
+Watch our video interview with Katherine Paterson ›

 Rita Williams-Garcia is the author of the Newbery Honor-winning novel, One Crazy Summer, which was a winner of the Coretta Scott King Award, a National Book Award finalist, the recipient of the Scott O’Dell Award for Historical Fiction, and a New York Times bestseller.
 The sequel, P.S.
 Be Eleven, was also a Coretta Scott King Award winner and an ALA Notable Children’s Book for Middle Readers.
 She is also the author of six distinguished novels for young adults: Jumped, a National Book Award finalist; No Laughter Here, Every Time a Rainbow Dies (a Publishers Weekly Best Children’s Book), and Fast Talk on a Slow Track (all ALA Best Books for Young Adults); Blue Tights; and Like Sisters on the Homefront, a Coretta Scott King Honor Book.
 Rita Williams-Garcia lives in Jamaica, New York, is on the faculty at the Vermont College of Fine Arts in the Writing for Children & Young Adults Program, and has two adult daughters, Stephanie and Michelle, and a son-in-law, Adam.